-Steroid hormones travel through the cell membrane and bind to receptors on the nuclear membrane to influence genomic processes.
+Steroid hormones travel through the cell membrane and bind to receptors either in the cytosol or on the nuclear membrane to influence genomic processes.

 Because steroid hormones affect DNA transcription, their effects are generally much longer lived (until the gene is turned off and all of the gene products are gone).
 Penetrating the cell membrane and affecting transcription (and translation) is a longer process.
 Thus, steroid hormones are slow acting and do not produce immediate responses.